A Unified Latent Space Disentanglement VAE Framework with Robust Disentanglement Effectiveness Evaluation: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We proposed a unified framework -- bfVAE -- for VAE latent space disentanglement with an information-bottleneck perspective.
-We introduced and evaluated two robust and general-purpose techniques, FVH-LT and DBSR-LS, for interpreting and quantifying the effect of VAE latent space disentanglement techniques, along with GAS to address label switching in latent space from multiple runs to improve result consistency and robustness.
-We also introduced the LSDI, an overall quantitative metric derived from the latent-feature association matrix produced by FVH-LT and DBSR-LS to evaluate structural separation in the latent space, without knowledge of ground-truth generative factors.
-Our extensive experiments on data of various types and sizes show that bfVAE outperforms existing VAE disentanglement frameworks in disentangling and understanding the semantics of the LDs in VAEs.
+We proposed bfVAE as a unified framework for disentangling VAE latent space and offered an information-bottleneck perspective on its formulation.
+We introduced two ground-truth-free evaluation techniques, FVH-LT and DBSR-LS, to support interpreting and quantifying LD-feature associations, along with GAS to address label switching in latent space from multiple VAE runs.
+We further developed LSSI, a scalar metric derived from the LD-feature association matrices produced by FVH-LT and DBSR-LS to summarize overall latent structural separation.
+Importantly, FVH-LT, DBSR-LS, GAS or LSSI do not require knowledge of ground-truth generative factor.
+Across extensive experiments, bfVAE provides an effective framework for promoting latent-space disentanglement and generally achieves more favorable reconstruction-disentanglement trade-off relative to benchmark VAEs, as assessed by FVH-LT, DBSR-LS, LSSI, and reconstruction error.

-Both FVH-LT and DBSR-LS effectively uncover semantically meaningful, domain-aligned latent structures, even in the absence of precise knowledge of true generative factors.
-That said, FVH-LT is preferable from both methodological and computational perspectives: it is assumption-lean and thus more general and robust methodologically and computationally it is cheaper than DBSR-LS.
+While both FVH-LT and DBSR-LS effectively uncover can semantically meaningful, domain-aligned latent structures, we recommend FVH-LT as the default technique from both computational and methodological perspectives.
+DBSR-LS can be computational intensive given its sparse regression framework especially when $p$ is large, and methodological, it relies on a linear surrogate to characterize the LD-feature relation for straightforward interpretability.
+Because DBSR-LS estimates LD-feature associations directly from learned latent space and is not decoder-mediated like FVH-LT, it can serve as a useful alternative when decoder-based LT is unstable, especially when $p$ is not large.

 Future directions include applying our procedures to other data types (e.g., graphs), adapting the procedures to other deep learning models that may benefit from interpretable latent spaces disentanglement, and extending DBSR-LS to non-linear regression settings.
+A focused assessment of alternative alignment strategies to the greedy strategy proposed in this paper, such as Hungarian matching and optimal transport, would make another interesting direction for future work.